BlockstreamResearch/bip-frost-dkg/README.md

 - **Support for backups**
 - **No robustness**: Very rudimentary ability to identify misbehaving signers in some situations.
 - **Little optimized for communication overhead or number of rounds**
+- **Support for Coordinator**: In many scenarios there is a "natural" coordinator who can relay messages between the peers.
+This reduces communication overhead, because the coordinator is able to aggregate some some messages.
+A malicious coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.

 ### Preliminaries